-As of 1 January 2021, EU pharmaceutical law as laid out in the ‘acquis communautaire’ applies to the UK in respect of Northern Ireland only.
-This is based on the Protocol on Ireland / Northern Ireland.
-The Protocol forms part of the withdrawal agreement concluded by the EU and the UK that established the terms of the UK's withdrawal from the EU.
+As of 1 January 2021, EU pharmaceutical law as laid out in the ‘acquis communautaire’ still applies to Northern Ireland.
+The basis for this is the Protocol on Ireland/Northern Ireland.
+This Protocol forms part of the withdrawal agreement concluded by the EU and the UK that established the terms of the UK's withdrawal from the EU.

 Implementation at the Paul-Ehrlich-Institut